ajs1998/Event/README.md

 ## What is it?

 It's a tool for using the Publish-Subscribe pattern.
-This whole project is only three files and two of them are nearly empty.
+You can implement as many of your own `EventListener` types as you need, and your listeners may `@Subscribe` to as many events as you need.
-You can implement as many of your own `Event` and `EventListener` types as you need.
+When an event is published, methods that subscribe to it, or a super class, will be invoked.
-Your listeners may also `@Subscribe` to as many events as you need.
+You may supply your own `Executor` to publish events with

 ## What can I do with it?